2023 Most Popular Agricultural Public Services Master's Degree Schools

 Of the 5 students majoring in agricultural public services at UW - Madison, 20% are male and 80% are female.

-Read full report on Agricultural Public Services at University of Wisconsin - Madison
+Full Agricultural Public Services at University of Wisconsin - Madison Report

-Louisiana State University and Agricultural & Mechanical College ranked #8 on this year’s Most Popular Agricultural Public Services Master’s Degree Schools list.
-Located in the medium-sized city of Baton Rouge, Louisiana State University is a public college with a fairly large student population.
+Louisiana State University and Agricultural & Mechanical College landed the #8 spot in the 2023 rankings for the most popular master’s degree agricultural public services programs.
+Located in the midsize city of Baton Rouge, Louisiana State University is a public school with a fairly large student population.

-Kansas State University ranked #10 on this year’s Most Popular Agricultural Public Services Master’s Degree Schools list.
+With a ranking of #10, Kansas State University did quite well on this year’s most popular schools for agricultural public services students working on their master’s degree.
 Located in the small city of Manhattan, K -State is a public college with a fairly large student population.

 About 50% of the students majoring in agricultural public services at the school are women while 50% are male.